-Motivated by the predictions of our theory at the micro level, we now provide direct evidence on savings by age groups in Advanced economies and emerging Asia and their evolution over the last two decades.
+Motivated by the predictions of our theory at the micro level, we now provide direct evidence on savings by age groups in advanced and emerging economies and their evolution over the last two decades.
 Because of limited data availability, we focus on two exemplary countries - the U.S. and China.
 These two economies are the most important contributors to global imbalances, and arguably occupy opposite positions in the spectrum of household credit constraint tightness.
 A number of complex issues arise when using household survey data to construct age-saving profiles.
 This section describes our careful treatment of these issues and the way we attempt to deal with potential biases.
-We use our micro findings later to calibrate our quantitative model and evaluate its performance.
-Readers only interested in the quantitative implications can proceed directly to Section 4.
+These micro findings are used subsequently to calibrate the quantitative model and evaluate its performance.
+Readers interested only in the quantitative implications can proceed directly to Section 4.